 Instead, in 1837, the entire nation was caught up in an economic crisis.
 Franklin Mills never developed into a major industrial metropolis, and John Brown was driven to bankruptcy.
 Eventually, Brown would leave Franklin Mills, returning to Hudson, then Richfield.

 He switched his career from tanning leather to raising sheep.
 While at Richfield, he was offered employment by Simon Perkins of Akron and moved his family there.
 In Akron, Brown formed a partnership with Simon Perkins.
-Representing the firm of Perkins and Brown, he went to Massachusetts to try and sell Western Reserve wool.
+Representing the firm of Perkins and Brown, he went to Springfield, Massachusetts, to try and sell Western Reserve wool.
 The venture was soon in trouble, and Brown traveled to Europe to try and salvage the business.
-He failed, Perkins fired him, and John and his wife Mary moved to the Adirondack Mountains in New York, building a farm in the hamlet of North Elba.
+He failed, Perkins asked him to continue working in Akron but and John and his wife Mary moved to the Adirondack Mountains in New York, building a farm in the hamlet of North Elba.

 Eventually, Brown would end up involved in a bloody conflict in Kansas Territory between those who hated slavery and those who favored it.
 Brown began using violence to reach his goal, which led him to the infamous slaughter of pro-slavery advocates at Osawatomie.
 There is some evidence that after Brown's bloody raid at Ossawatomie Creek in Kansas, citizens of Akron raised cash and contributed weapons to Brown when he returned to describe his passionate fight against slavery in the summer of 1856.
 Akron historian Karl Grismer believed that cases of arms stored in the Summit County Jail made their way into Brown's hands.